 #3 - Garlic Butter Breadsticks

 Personally, I'm not too fond of baking, but I have wanted to make these garlicky breadsticks for ages.
 They are fluffy and have a yummy feeling in the mouth.
 Also, they give off a heavenly aroma while baking.
 I can guarantee you that your buddies will love them.
+Click here to find ideas for the gadgets you need to get started.

 Ingredients for 12 breadsticks